harshitapaila/SampleCode/vdp-c-sharp/README.md

 Go to **Tests -> Debug -> All Tests**

-You can see the results under the option Debug console in your output window.
+You can see the results under the option Debug the console in your output window.

 You would need to generate a Call Id for calling Visa Checkout.
 The documentation for generating Call Id can be found at :